sammi-turner/Arcolinux-DWM-Rice/README.md

 Basic dots for a fresh install of ArcolinuxB (KDE Plasma edition).

-## Upgrade PGP Keys
+## Update PGP Keys

-Enter the following command on a fresh install.
+Enter the following command on a fresh install

 ```
 sudo pacman -Sy archlinux-keyring && pacman -Su
 ```

+## Update package manager

-Then update your packages.
+To update your packages, enter

 ```
 sudo pacman -Syyu